Direct Detection of Dark Photon Dark Matter with the James Webb Space Telescope: Acknowledgement

 \section{Acknowledgement}

 JL would like to thank Le Hoang Nguyen for the helpful discussions.
-The work of HA is supported in part by the National Key R$\&$D Program of China under Grant No. 2023YFA1607104 and 2021YFC2203100, the NSFC under Grant No. 11975134, and the Tsinghua University Initiative Scientific Research Program.
+The work of HA is supported in part by the National Key R$\&$D Program of China under Grant No. 2021YFC2203100 and 2017YFA0402204, and the NSFC under Grant No. 12475107.
 The work of SG is supported by NSFC under Grant No. 12247147, the International Postdoctoral Exchange Fellowship Program, and the Boya Postdoctoral Fellowship of Peking University.
 The work of JL is supported by NSFC under Grant No. 12075005, 12235001.